IHaskell/ihaskell-notebook/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/jamesdbrock/learn-you-a-haskell-notebook/master?urlpath=lab/tree/ihaskell_examples/ihaskell/IHaskell.ipynb)

 A [Community Jupyter Docker Stacks](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#community-stacks) image.
 Provides the Jupyter [IHaskell](https://github.com/gibiansky/IHaskell) kernel in a Docker image which composes well with other Jupyter Docker Stacks.
-Images are published at [DockerHub crosscompass/ihaskell-notebook](https://hub.docker.com/r/crosscompass/ihaskell-notebook).

 `docker run` the latest image right now with the following shell command, then open [http://localhost:8888](http://localhost:8888) to try out the Jupyter notebook.
 Your current working directory on your host computer will be mounted at __Home / pwd__ in JupyterLab.